A beginners guide to Port Wine by @TaylorsPortWine

 Port Wine for Under 70s?
 You bet!
 I have recently fallen in love with this special grape juice, which comes in many shapes and colours.
 Obviously, I didn’t know much about it, and always keen to learn.
-A big thank you to Richard Bowden from Taylor’s who has volunteered to explain to Mrs O and her friends a bit more about Port.
+A big thank you to Richard Bowden from Taylor’s who has volunteered to explain to Mrs O and her friends a bit more about Port – here is a beginners guide to Port Wine.
 Should we raise a glass? xx Mrs. O

 With a variety of different styles, Port is the perfect aperitif, a delicious after dinner dessert wine or a fruity addition to a summer cocktail and, as one of the world’s great wines, Port is a must have for any wine lover’s cellar.